median/discord-sniper/README.md

 ![](https://img.shields.io/github/downloads/median/discord-sniper/total?label=Downloads)
 ![](https://img.shields.io/github/stars/median/discord-sniper)

 The fastest and easiest to use Discord sniper, all for free.
-Might make this open source in the future, but for now it's closed source.
+This is the free version of my sniper, if you want to buy the paid version you can [here](https://shop.ghaph.com)

 [Contact me](https://t.me/charset) • [Download](https://github.com/median/discord-sniper/releases/latest)